jevansbio/MajorTrackR/README.md

 ## Installation

 MajorTrackR requires a python install (3+) with MajorTrackR installed.
-Most common scientific python distributions such as Anaconda sould be fine.
+Most common scientific python distributions such as Anaconda should be fine.
 Once you have python installed, you can install MajorTrack from the [github repository](https://github.com/j-i-l/MajorTrack).
 Using pip is the easiest way to do this: